 To save you a lot of worry, I've prepared a list of seven great questions you can ask an employer to help you gather the information you need about a company, and make a great impression.

-You're near the end of a job interview.
+Imagine you're near the end of a job interview.
 It's been nerve-wracking, but you feel good about the answers you gave, and you believe you've developed a good rapport with the employer.

 But you know it's coming.